chaosmosister/vae-lagging-encoder/README.md

 * The training code in `text.py` now saves the model weights on every epoch.
 (I found that it was helpful to be able to pick-and-choose between epochs, based on the reconstruction and KL loss figures.)
+* The `MonoTextData` class will now read from gzipped datasets.
 * The included `requirements.txt` should be all you need to get the code and model up and running.